 If you answered “yes” to any of the questions above, a few bad habits may be holding you back.
 Consider these common concerns, as you put your personal financial habits to the test:

 Impulse buys – Discretionary spending covers a wide range of purchases, which are subject to personal judgement.
 Unlike recurring expenses, such as rent and house payments, discretionary budgets vary, according to purchases you make every day.
 If you are serious about stabilizing your budget, start with a close look at impulse spending.
 As you track discretionary purchases, you’ll begin to see patterns, illuminating your (sometimes bad) money handling habits.
 For the best results, establish a waiting period, delaying purchases until you’ve had time to think them through.
+You should also compare prices online; while everyone knows about review sites, you should also think about spoofing or hiding your IP location to find better deals overseas.
 Restraining your discretionary spending yields immediate savings, which ultimately strengthens your household budget.

 Minimum payments – Regardless of where you hold debt, repaying as slowly as possible ends-up costing more money.
 Consider credit card monthly minimum payment amounts, for example, which often reflect only a portion of accrued finance charges.
 In theory, that means you can pay the minimum requested payment, without adding addition charges to your card, and still watch the balance climb beyond affordable levels.
 To eliminate debt in a timelier manner, construct your own repayment schedule, and freeze credit card spending as you reduce debt to affordable levels.